 Managing discomfort and swelling

-To manage discomfort and swelling it is important to:
+To manage discomfort and swelling, it is essential to:

 i) Avoid strenuous activities and heavy lifting for a few days after the procedure.